selam3494/Multilingual-Sentiment-Classifier/README.md

 * Streamlit front‑end
 * Push model to Hugging Face Hub & launch on Spaces
 * Active‑learning loop so users can correct predictions live
+* Improve the accuracy by using GPU based models to maximise quality.

 ---